MSWon/Context-Char-Transformer-Encoder/README.md

 - We train how much contextual information and character information to use
 ## 1. Model
 - The model consists of a Transformer that learns contextual information and a Feed-Forward-Network that learns character information
-- The figure below is a structure of the model
+- The figure below is a structure of the 1 encoder of our model
 - The model learns how much to focus on between contextual information and character information by using gate

 ![alt_text](https://github.com/MSWon/Context-Char-Transformer-Encoder/blob/master/images/model.png "Model")